Achcham Yenbadhu Madamaiyada: Pre-production

-After the success of Vinnaithaandi Varuvaayaa, Gautham Vasudev Menon narrated the script to Vijay along with Yohan Adhayam Ondru script as the actor felt it wouldn't suit his image and for the audience.
+After the success of Vinnaithaandi Varuvaayaa, Gautham Vasudev Menon narrated the script to Vijay along with Yohan Adhyayam Ondru script as the actor felt it wouldn't suit his image and for the audience.
 Menon announced in October 2013 that he would produce and direct a film featuring Simbu in the lead role after the following success of Vinnaithaandi Varuvaayaa.

 Development

 In an interview with the Bangalore Mirror, Menon stated that the film was originally titled Sattendru Maarathu Vaanilai and described the film as one which starts as a "love story" and then enters a "violent / action space".
 Menon outlined the storyline of the film, stating, "It is the story of a happy-go-lucky guy (played by Silambarasan) who is looking to do normal things in life but then, a situation is thrown at him and it changes everything", adding that the story is inspired by the scene in the film The Godfather where a bruised Michael Corleone plots revenge against the corrupt policeman McCluskey.
 Menon had previously portrayed cops as heroes but in this film, he revealed that the cop was the antagonist.
 When he was writing the second half of the film, he ensured not to watch films in the other genre.
 In December 2013, A. R. Rahman was officially confirmed to compose the songs, while Dan Macarthur was confirmed as the film's cinematographer.
 Baba Sehgal was chosen to portray a negative role as a cop.